 Superstudio and Summit

-The Green New Deal Superstudio and Summit are strategies to continue the vision set forth from LAF's 2016 Summit on Landscape Architecture and the Future and to answer the calls to action outlined in the resulting New Landscape Declaration.
+The Green New Deal Superstudio and Summit continued the vision set forth from LAF's 2016 Summit on Landscape Architecture and the resulting New Landscape Declaration.

 Why the Green New Deal